boylesoftware/stacy/README.md

 ## Templates

-Inside you templates all entry fields are available by the Field ID as defined in your Content model.
+Inside you templates all entry fields are available by the _Field ID_ as defined in your _Content model_.
 You can reference them directly in your template.
 For example:

 ```handlebars
 <h3>{{caption}}</h3>
 ```

 This will output the value of the entry's `caption` field.
-Note, that it's Field ID which is used here and not the field Name.
+Note, that it's _Field ID_ which is used here and **not** the field _Name_.

 Stacy adds a few special [helpers](https://handlebarsjs.com/#helpers) that you can use in your templates: